blualg/m-ovito/doc/manual/new_features.rst

 - Added support for VTK files with UInt32 header type
 - Fixed: :ref:`particles.modifiers.identify_diamond_structure` modifier always reports *all* atoms as "OTHER"
 - |ovito-python| Added support for Python 3.13
+- |ovito-python| Windows: Measures taken to ensure that DLLs are always loaded from the package directory and not other locations in the Windows search path

 .. sidebar::